 - Data is only used in ways that are relevant and adequate and limited to only what is necessary.

-There is still considerable misunderstanding on what constitutes a data breach.
-It has led to many companies and organizations reporting so-called data breaches to ICO when in fact, that was not the case.
+For a full understanding, you may read 8 principles of the Data Protection Act.
+There is still a considerable misunderstanding of what constitutes a data security breach.
+It had led to many companies and organizations reporting so-called data breaches to ICO when, in fact, that was not the case.
 Here is a helpful read on GDPR vs DPA.
 Remember this statement coming from our national authority on the subject.